 - Appropriately marking each storage container;

-- Ensuring waste lamps, batteries, and ballasts are regularly picked up for disposal with no waste remaining on site for more than one year from the accumulation start or 90-days for leaking batteries or ballasts containing PCBs;
+- Ensuring waste lamps, batteries, and ballasts are regularly picked up for disposal with no waste remaining on site for more than one year from the accumulation start date or 90-days for leaking batteries or ballasts containing PCBs;

-- Ensuring personnel who handle waste lamps, ballasts, or batteries take required “Batteries, Lamps, and Ballasts - Waste Handling” training online within 90-days of start of employment; and
+- Ensuring personnel who handle waste lamps, ballasts, or batteries take required “Batteries, Lamps, and Ballasts - Waste Handling” training online within 90-days of the start of employment; and

 - Maintaining a service agreement with a permitted third-party universal waste disposal company and ensuring the third-party company operates within the terms set within the service agreement.

-Facility Services – Capital Project Delivery is responsible for:
+Facilities Services – Capital Project Delivery is responsible for:

 - Ensuring all hazardous waste, including universal waste, generated from demolition or renovation projects are appropriately handled and disposed of in accordance with this policy and the Hazardous Waste Disposal policy.